-The objective of the Young Farmers & Ranchers (YF&R) program is to surface, grow and develop young Farm Bureau members (aged 18-35) and provide them opportunities and experiences to strengthen their leadership and ensure effective Farm Bureaus.
+The purpose of the AFBF YF&R Committee is to engage young Farm Bureau members between the age of 18-35 by offering opportunities to develop as strong, effective leaders for service in both Farm Bureau and their communities.
 The program is focused on personal growth in the areas of public speaking, issue advocacy, business development, networking, servant leadership, media training and telling the story of agriculture.
 As part of this program, the AFBF YF&R Committee implements the Discussion Meet and Collegiate Discussion Meet competition.